If you want to get to your riding destination, your trailer needs some lovin too.

 4. Best Trailer Wiring Kit: MAXXHAUL All LED Submersible Trailer Light Kit

 Making sure your ATV or UTV trailer wiring for the lights as well as any accessories are in good working order is crucial.
 State laws will dictate just how many lights you must have on the trailer, but we guarantee that you will need at least brake, blinker and running lights in any state.
 Wires dangling from under the trailer will eventually get ripped out by road trash and unprotected connections will corrode without any careful inspections.
 Both of these will leave you potentially stranded or with a ticket, if not create a dangerous situation should any other motorists not pay close enough attention.
 Tie wires up with zip ties and make sure connections are protected with insulated connectors as well as electrical tape or heat shrink.
 After everything has been inspected and repaired, be sure each light, blinker and driving light is in good working order before flying out of the driveway.

-This is one thing that does get forgotten about pretty regularly.
-If you know that your ATV trailer has brakes, then be sure to inspect the brake assembly at least once or twice a year depending on how much you tow your trailer.
-If you do not know what you are looking at then just haul the rig to your local trailer shop and have them check everything for you.
+One area that regularly gets overlooked when performing ATV trailer maintenance are electric trailer brakes.
+If you know that your ATV trailer has electric brakes, then be sure to inspect the brake assembly at least once or twice a year depending on how much you tow your trailer.
+If you don’t know what you are looking at, just haul the rig to your local trailer shop and have them check everything for you.

 Overall, your trailer deserves some love even if it is just a curious once over each time you pull it out of the driveway.
-Keeping a good eye on the trailer will ensure that you will have a trouble free trip to and from your favorite riding area.
+Keeping a good eye on the trailer will ensure that you will have a trouble-free trip to and from your favorite riding area.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.